 The Settlement Date is the date on which the currencies will be exchanged at the agreed exchange rate.
-The Settlement Date may be varied to a date other than the agreed Settlement Date via a Pre-delivery (known as Settlement 'brought forward') or via an Extension (known as Settlement Date be varied after the FX Transaction has been entered into?' on page 8.
+The Settlement Date may be varied to a date other than the agreed Settlement Date via a Pre-delivery (known as Settlement 'brought forward') or via an Extension (known as Settlement 'moved out').
+See section 'Can the Settlement Date be varied after the FX Transaction has been entered into?' on page 8.